the-supernova/FallOut4UI/README.md

 ![demo](<demo.gif>)
 ## Motivation
 Since the release of the game, I was fascinated by cool UI effects of the game but I wasn't aware of how does it works and it remained in my wishlist!
 So,after a long long time I got the privilege to actually try to make one using the technologies out there!
-This project also helped me in learning and gaining expertise on the concepts of **Bootstrap** and **Javascript** and a lot of frameworks.
+This project also helped me in learning and gaining expertise on the concepts of **Bootstrap** and **Javascript** and some of the frameworks.
 ## Technologies
 Project is created with:
 * JQuery version-3.5.1